Penelope finds film’s inner-beauty and it is gorgeous

 Making things difficult for finding a match for Penelope is she hasn't been permitted to leave the house because of the paparazzi culture outside that would devour her.

-"Penelope" manages to serve two purposes in its storytelling.
+WHY IT WORKS"Penelope" manages to serve two purposes in its storytelling.
 First, it skewers our celebrity obsessed culture.
 Secondly, this is a fantasy told as a modern message story.
 In a world marred by war and recession, those seeking escape receive it in one of the most charming stories in years with "Penelope."